daijingz/Algorithm-and-Design/README.md

 ## About The Project
 ![alt text](images/algorithms_illustration.jpg)

 :open_mouth: Do not know how to have advanced functional programs?
 Why not use algortihms to solve problems?
-Building codings for algorithms.
+This project family includes programming designs for algorithms.

 :smile: Already have algorithm implementations, but do not find how to apply it in the realistic problems?
+Based on algorithm implementations, this project

 :grimacing: This project family